schmoelder/diss/doc/04_implementation/00_overview.md

 Routines for evaluating cyclic stationarity and determining optimal fractionation times allow direct assessment of performance indicators such as yield, purity, and productivity.
 Optimization problems, including multi-objective formulations and nonlinear constraints, can be configured directly within the framework.

-This chapter introduces the core software architecture of CADET-Process and provides practical demonstrations of setting up chromatographic processes, simulation techniques, and tools for the evaluation of results.
+This chapter introduces the core software architecture of CADET-Process and provides practical demonstrations of setting up chromatographic processes, running simulations, evaluating results, and formulating optimization problems.
-It also showcases how to configure optimization problems for both parameter estimation and process design.
 For a more comprehensive documentation, visit the [CADET-Process documentation website](https://cadet-process.readthedocs.io/) {cite}`CADET-Process_documentation`.

 The framework is organized around a modular workflow: a process is first configured, then simulated, the results evaluated, and finally an optimizer uses those evaluations to improve the process design.